kdflint/alliance-ship/docs/Vagrant_install_instructions.md

 which = Util::Platform.windows? ? "where ssh >NUL 2>&1" : "which ssh >/dev/null 2>&1"
 raise Errors::SSHUnavailable if !Kernel.system(which)

-Inside the vm the directory `/vagrant` is shared with the project directory where the `VagrantFile` lives.
-Below that is the alliance directory.
-Change to that directory and migrate the db:
+When your virtual machine session is open, you will see a command prompt that looks something like this:

+`vagrant@vagrant-ubuntu-trusty-32`

+Change to the code root and migrate the databas.

     cd /vagrant/alliance
     ./manage.py migrate

 If it not recognize the command ./manage.py try change it for manage.py or python manage.py.

 If the message persist, the django-admin script should be on your system path if you installed Django via its setup.py utility.
 If it’s not on your path, you